Mark Bush, Artistic Director

 While audiences continue to grow for his Nutcracker, so does Evansville Ballet’s eclectic repertory.
 Such storybook classics as Snow White have been performed to enthusiastic crowds; the much anticipated “World Premiere” of his The Little Mermaid with the Evansville Philharmonic Youth Orchestras in March of 2014, will include an original score composed by Brian St. John.
 The School of Evansville Ballet moved to a beautiful new three-studio facility in June 2013.
 This new site hosted the largest attended-to-date summer intensive, Director’s Cut.
 Evansville Ballet continues to be a part of, and chosen for, special local events such as cMoe’s Breakfast with the Sugar Plum Fairy, and the EPO Peppermint Pops concert.
 Evansville Ballet continues to flourish because of his attention to detail, artistic passion, and commitment to dance and our entire Tri-State community.

-Joshua Crouch, Ballet and Character
+Joshua Crouch, Ballet, Modern, and Character

 Joshua Crouch has received training from some of America’s foremost modern dance and contemporary ballet schools including the Martha Graham Center for Contemporary Dance and Alonzo King’s Lines Ballet.